The Shameless Fakery of Trump’s Retreat on Family Separations

 It is a major retreat, but only a rhetorical retreat.
 When talking heads on CNN and MSNBC say Trump has caved, they have irrefutable evidence to back it up: a kaleidoscope of video clips of him and his White House cohort claiming that “only Congress” could end this humanitarian horror show when in truth it could have been ended by a presidential phone call.
 Indeed, even the executive order Trump signed, with its Freudian misspelling of the word “seperation” in its title, wasn’t needed.
 It was a prop intended to wipe the images of caged children from the screen.
 And a favorite Trump prop: He loves few things more than displaying his signature, whether on executive orders or pardons, to try to spin the illusion that he is governing.
 Not to mention the added bonus that the big signature distracts the audience from the small fingers he uses to wield the pen.

 But back in the real world, this crisis is far from resolved.
 Only the same idiots who bought Trump’s post-summit tweet that there’s “no longer a Nuclear Threat from North Korea” would think so.
 Some 2,300 children remain separated from their parents with no clear prospects for reunification.
 There will be legal and bureaucratic chaos, accompanied by further human suffering, as ill-equipped government agencies now move to incarcerate families intact under the still-standing Trump–Jeff Sessions–Stephen Miller “zero-tolerance” policy.
 Already today the Trump administration has been forced to temporarily suspend migrant family prosecutions because of the case overload.
-Next up: And there will be bloody new battles in the civil war among Republicans in Congress as they once again try and fail to find an overall “fix” for American immigration policy with the Election Day countdown clock ticking.
+Next up: There will be bloody new battles in the civil war among Republicans in Congress as they once again try and fail to find an overall “fix” for American immigration policy with the Election Day countdown clock ticking.
 It can never be forgotten that Trump is no outlier in his own party: While roughly two-thirds of Americans oppose his Draconian immigration measures, nearly 60 per cent of Republicans approve of them and expect their representatives in the Capitol to obey their Dear Leader.

 What’s also ahead are more ugly pictures of the type that finally pushed Trump to about-face and sign that order.
 (Trump has not for a second indicated he gives a damn about the children in those pictures; he only cares about the pictures’ political fallout.)
 Thus far the government has done an impressive job of suppressing photographic evidence of what has been going on inside these internment camps, especially photos that might show infants, toddlers, or girls in those so-called “tender age” facilities.
 But if the Abu Ghraib photos can get out, these will too, soon enough, as will more audio and video recordings.
 There will be more images added to the mix when “zero tolerance” incarcerations overwhelm a jerry-built (at best) hodgepodge of already overrun refugee detention centers that in the summer’s blazing heat may start to make the New Orleans Superdome of Katrina notoriety look like a Holiday Inn.
 The Texas Tribune is even now reporting a long history of incidents of physical and sexual child abuse in existing immigrant shelters.